joseio/GH-Site-CodeSimilarity/index.md

 The problems from the PKU dataset didn't come with any problem descriptions, so I inferred them by manually inspecting the student submissions

-* Homework 1: (inferred) Given an input integer n, find and count all positive integers in range [0, n] that (1) share same first and last digits (e.g., 11, 101, 161) and (2) are not divisible by any preceding odd number
+* Homework 1: (inferred) Given an input integer n, find and count all positive integers in range [0, n] that are prime

 * Homework 2: (inferred) Given input integer n, find the smallest value for x that makes the following equation true: $(Σ (1/j), j=1, x) > n$